 It is done during the first trimester or early second trimester which means 12-16 weeks of pregnancy.

-A gentle suction is used in this process to pull out the fetus and placenta out of the uterus.
+Gentle suction is used in this process to pull the fetus and placenta out of the uterus.
 This process takes 10-15 minutes after which you may have to stay in hospital to confirm if the abortion is complete.

 Dilation and evacuation (D&E)

 This surgical procedure is usually used for 3 months of pregnancy abortion.
-It is recommended to women who have delayed getting abortion or for those who choose to end their pregnancy due to the abnormality in the fetus or other medical problem.
+It is recommended to women who have delayed getting an abortion or for those who choose to end their pregnancy due to the abnormality in the fetus or other medical problems.